-Authors of this study call for more transparency from Patient Advocacy Organizations, and stress the need for these groups to remain independent from the industry which they receive funding from.
-Not doing so would jeopardize patients' rights in their health care.
+Authors of this study call for more transparency from Patient Advocacy Organizations, and stress the need for these groups to remain independent of the industry which they receive funding from.
+Not doing so would jeopardize patients’ rights in their health care.

-An example of this concern, is when prices rose for the cost of an allergy treatment EpiPen, patient advocacy groups stayed mostly silent.
+An example of this concern is when prices rose for the cost of an allergy treatment EpiPen, patient advocacy groups stayed mostly silent.